 The American Express® AIR MILES® Platinum Credit Card is a great tool to increase your AIR MILES balance.
-The welcome bonus of 2,000 miles is worth easily $210, more than tripling the $65 annual fee, and making signing up to it a great investment.
-The possibility to double-dip and earn miles twice will help you get more return on every purchase, and the card’s earning rate of 1 mile for every $10 in purchases is better than what most of AIR MILES’ partners will give you.
+The welcome bonus of 2,000 miles is easily worth $200, far more than the $120 annual fee, making signing up a great investment.
+The possibility to double-dip and earn miles twice will help you get more return on every purchase, and the card’s earn rate of 1 mile for every $5 in purchases in everyday essentials like food, drink and transport, is the best earn rate of any of the AIR MILES’ partners.

-In addition, the low annual fee is easily outweighed by a single 4-day car rental, thanks to its embedded insurance coverage.
-This, along with all its other benefits, make the Amex AIR MILES Platinum a great choice at a low budget
+In addition, more than 80% of the annual fee is covered by the annual travel benefit, and a single 4-day car rental would be more than enough to cover the rest, thanks to its embedded insurance coverage.
+This, along with all its other benefits, make the Amex AIR MILES Platinum a great choice

 AIR MILES is one of Canada’s biggest independent loyalty rewards program and it counts its members by the thousands.
-With the Amex AIR MILES Platinum Card, you’ll not only join the ever growing number of collectors (read AIR MILES members), but you’ll also get an edge by earning miles on any purchase, and even twice on eligible purchases.
-In this AIR MILES Platinum Card review, we’ll show you how to make the most of your new Amex card, how to maximize your miles, and how to maximize your return on every mile as well.
-Keep on reading to learn everything there is to know about the AIR MILES Rewards program and all the benefits that come with the Amex AIR MILES Platinum Card.
+With the Amex AIR MILES Platinum Card, you’ll not only join the ever-growing number of AIR MILES collectors, but you’ll also get an edge by earning miles on any purchase, and even twice on eligible purchases.
+In this review of the Amex AIR MILES Platinum Card, we’ll show you how to make the most of your new Amex card, how to maximize your miles, and how to maximize your return on every mile as well.
+Keep on reading to learn everything there is to know about the AIR MILES Rewards program and all the benefits that come with the American Express AIR MILES Platinum Card.

 To make it easier to navigate, this post is divided into the following 14 sections: